trambarhq/relaks-route-manager/README.md

 Relaks Route Manager
 --------------------
 Relaks Route Manager is a simple, flexible route manager designed for React applications that uses [Relaks](https://github.com/chung-leong/relaks).
 It monitors the browser's current location using the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) and extract parameters from the URL.
 You can then vary the contents displayed by your app based on these parameters.
-In addition, it can also trap clicks on hyperlinks, automatically handling page requests internally.
+In addition, it traps clicks on hyperlinks, automatically handling page requests internally.

 The library has a promise-based asynchronous interface.
 It's specifically designed with WebPack code-splitting in mind.
 It's also designed to be used in isomorphic React apps.